mirisuzanne/mia.wtf/src/lists/pottery.md

       and angular walls sloping in slightly
 ---

-I love making art that people interact with as part of their daily routine.
-There is no boundary between art and craft, both are _fine_.
+There is no boundary between art and craft,
+I enjoy making _fine objects_ that people interact with.

 <!-- intro -->

 Sometimes pieces are available
 <a href="https://art.miriamsuzanne.com/">in my shop</a>,
+and announcements go out to
+<a href="https://buttondown.com/MiaCulpa">my newsletter</a> --
 or you can
 <a href="/contact/">reach out</a>
-any time
+any time for commissions.
-if you see something you like.

 <figure>
   <media-gallery